 ICM supports three main provisioning activities: the creation (provisioning), configuration, and destruction (unprovisioning) of compute nodes and associated resources in a cloud environment.

 ICM carries out provisioning tasks by making calls to HashiCorp’s Terraform.
 Terraform is an open source tool for building, changing, and versioning infrastructure safely and efficiently, and is compatible with both existing cloud services providers and custom solutions.
-Configuration files describe provisioned infrastructure.
+Configuration files describe the provisioned infrastructure.
+(See Provision the Infrastructure

 Although all of the tasks could be issued as individual Terraform commands, executing Terraform jobs through ICM has the following advantages over invoking Terraform directly: